igorescobar/line-server/README.md

 I'm using express to have a more elegant mapping between routes and the actual implementation.

 ### Byline
-This library allows me to have a read stream of a file and me to bind a event for each line of the file.
+This library allows me to have a read stream of a file to bind an event for each line of the file.

 ### Docker
-Used docker for fast deployment and also to make build less reliable on the `host` that the service are running.
+I used docker for fast deployment and also to make build less reliable on the `host` that the service are running.
 Just download and install: https://docs.docker.com/v17.12/docker-for-mac/install/

 ## Implementation
 First and most importantly, this solution relies entirely on disk (don't run away just yet! :B).

-For this to work, I'm using a tool called `split` to create chunks of 10.000 lines from a given file.
-This is of course a time-consuming proccess and in a ideal world we would have a mechanism in place that could do it faster after each file is uploaded.
+For this to work, I'm using a tool called `split` to create chunks of 10,000 lines from a given file.
+This is of course a time-consuming process and in an ideal world we would have a mechanism in place that could do it faster after each file is uploaded.
 Using the `chunks` approach, it allows me to have a predicted response time and memory/CPU consumption regardless the size of the file.
-Therefore, the fastest response would be if you request the beginning of the chunk and the slowest as you progress to the end of the chunk.
-So the smaller the chunks faster would be the response time.
+Therefore, the fastest response would be if you request the beginning of the chunk, and the slowest as you progress to the end of the chunk.
+So the smaller the chunks the faster would be the response time.

-After creating the chunks inside of the `static/chunks/` folder the system creates a *map table* to have a in-memory link between `chunk range` and `file ` so when you request a `line-number` the system knows exactly which chunk to look inside.
+After creating the chunks inside of the `static/chunks/` folder the system creates a *map table* to have a in-memory link between `chunk range` and `file ` so when you request a `line-number` the system knows exactly in which chunk to look inside.

-After this, instead of adding the entire file into memory, `byline` streams smaller chunks of the shunk file, streams it and flush it after each chunk it consumed.
+After this, instead of adding the entire file into memory, `byline` streams smaller chunks of the chunk file, streams it and flushes it after each chunk it consumed.
 This ensures minimal memory usage.

+The API documentation can be found at `src/api.yml` or you can open it [online](https://petstore.swagger.io/?url=https://bitbucket.org/igorescobar/line-server/raw/65b5918072827f5aede29e13f2e126b9ef6f8394/src/api.yml).

 ### Performance
 #### Beginning of the chunk (best case scenario):